sgtcoolguy/axway-open-docs/content/en/docs/appc/Alloy_Framework/Alloy_How-tos/Alloy_Samples/Using_Custom_Conditional_Statements_in_Titanium_Alloy_Views.md

 Here’s a simple example that shows a View that has two visual states — one where it shows the user is logged in and one when they’re not.

-In this example, there’s some additional TSS that’s used allowing views and windows to use a vertical layout and the View tag has been set to have a default height and width of Ti.UI.SIZE.
+{{% alert title="💡 Hint" color="info" %}}In this example, there’s some additional TSS that’s used allowing views and windows to use a vertical layout and the View tag has been set to have a default height and width of Ti.UI.SIZE.{{% /alert %}}

 ```xml
 <Alloy>